Death row inmates not guaranteed a 'painless death,' Supreme Court rules

 In a decision written by conservative Justice Neil Gorsuch, the court ruled 5-4 that Bucklew had failed to present enough evidence for them to let him ask a lower court to allow him to be executed by lethal gas.
 The court’s five conservatives were in the majority and its four liberals dissented.

-“The Eighth Amendment forbids ‘cruel and unusual’ methods of capital punishment but does not guarantee a prisoner a painless death,” Gorsuch, appointed to the court by President Donald Trump in 2017, wrote.
+Referencing the history of capital punishment, Gorsuch wrote that “the Eighth Amendment does not guarantee a prisoner a painless death - something that, of course, isn’t guaranteed to many people, including most victims of capital crimes.”

+Monday’s ruling was in line with a decision from 2015 in which the court rejected a challenge to Oklahoma’s method of execution by lethal injection on a 5-4 vote.
+In that case, the court held that inmates challenging a method of execution had to come up with an alternative option that was less painful.

-There was no evidence that Bucklew’s chosen alternative - lethal gas - would be any less painful, Gorsuch added.
+There was no evidence that Bucklew’s chosen alternative - lethal gas - would be any less painful, said Gorsuch, who was appointed to the court by President Donald Trump in 2017.

-“As originally understood, the Eighth Amendment tolerated methods of execution, like hanging, that involved a significant risk of pain, while forbidding as cruel only those methods that intensified the death sentence by ‘superadding’ terror, pain or disgrace,” Gorsuch wrote.
+Gorsuch noted that Bucklew is awaiting execution for crimes committed more than two decades ago.

+“Yet since then, he has managed to secure delay through lawsuit after lawsuit,” Gorsuch wrote.

 The case did not challenge the constitutionality of the death penalty itself as a violation of the Eighth Amendment.
+The court has curbed the death penalty as applied to juveniles and mentally disabled people, but there are no signs that the conservative majority is inclined to find that capital punishment is unlawful.

+Liberal Justice Stephen Breyer in a dissenting opinion repeated his assertion first raised in the 2015 case that if prisoners cannot be executed quickly without violating their rights “it may be that ... there simply is no constitutional way to implement the death penalty.”

 In Missouri, execution is authorized using either injection or gas but the state in practice uses only lethal injection.